jrhemstad/cuda_scalar_result/README.md

 # cuda_scalar_result
-Answering "What is the faster way to return a single scalar from a kernel to host?"
+Answering "What is the fastest way to return a single scalar from a kernel to host?"

 # Result